 Enter the lithium ion battery.
 Using one or more lithium iron phosphate (LiFePO4) batteries, you can power the aforementioned loads using an appropriately sized inverter—we use a 3,000 watt pure sine wave model in the Roadrunner.
 When compared to lead-acid, our 12 volt Expion 360 amp hour LiFePO4 battery puts out as much power as seven 100 amp hour group-27 lead-acid batteries!
 It does this weighing half as much at only 95 pounds, while taking up only one-third of the space.
-It also lasts longer than a standard lead-acid/AGM battery—between 2,000 and 5,000 cycles—and doesn’t suffer from voltage sag like lead-acid.
+It also lasts longer than a standard lead-acid/AGM battery—between 2,000 and 5,000 cycles.
 Moreover, at a 30 percent state of charge (SOC), our Expion 360 amp hour lithium battery still cranks out a whopping 12.9 volts.
 That’s why the lithium battery, coupled with a capable solar power system, is such a game-changer for those who like to boondock.

 How to Properly Charge an RV Lithium Battery